Folklore of the Maldives: Evil spirits

+Foolhudhigu Handi

+Hassan Thakuru, a skilled boatsman, once left his beloved wife, Aiminabi, to travel to a distant island for work.
+While away, Aiminabi tended to her activities, one of which including fetching water from the well near the graveyard at dusk.
+After collecting all that she needed, she turned around to head back home with a full bucket of water, only to be met with a grisly, frightening sight.
+What her eyes lay upon can only be described as ghastly and terrifying; a monster wrapped in its own umbilical cord, shovelling sand and mud over its body with a human skull.
+Out of shock, she drops her pot of water, accidentally making her presence known to the monster.

+The monster, known as Foolhudhigu Handi, followed her home and circled the hut, shaking it, demanding to know if it had been seen by Aiminabi.
+She lies, claiming that she saw nothing, so it leaves only to return the following night to terrorise her again.
+She stands firm in her position that she saw nothing, so it leaves again.
+Foolhudhigu returns for a third time, however, Hassan Thakuru has returned from his duties now.
+Together, the husband and wife devise a plan to kill the monster.
+Once again, Foolhudhigu asks Aiminabi if she saw him, only this time she confesses to seeing him.
+This threw Foolhudhigu into a fit of rage, to which he responded by poking his umbilical cord through a hole into the hut.
+Hassan Thakura wasted no time in grabbing it, pulled it until there was none left to be pulled, and cut it off at its base with a hatchet.
+Aiminabi finished the job by smearing chili paste over the wound, and Foolhudhigu took off into the night, screaming in agony, never to be seen again.

 Local fauna

 Folktales where fishes, crabs and seabirds are the heroes, like the tales about Mākana, Findana, Kalhubondage Diye, Fandiyaaru Kakuni, or Don Mohonaai Miyaru, introduce us to the world of the local fauna of the Maldive Atolls, where land animals are very few.
 Many of these are tales for children and some are still quite popular.

-Although most of the stories of this type are original, a few are foreign tales or fables which have been adapted to the island context through local storytellers or by Maldivian learned men, like the late Muhammad Jamil.
+Although most of the stories of this type are original, a few are foreign tales or fables which have been adapted to the island context through local storytellers or by Maldivian learned men, like the late Mohamed Jameel Didi.

 Mighty sorcerers

 In the ancestral oral literature of Maldivians, the sorcerer, or learned man of the island who knew the magic arts.
 Magic or sorcery is known in Maldives as fanḍita.

 The Maldivian sorcerer or fanḍita veriyaa is always portrayed in the folklore of Maldivians as a hero.
 Only he knew how to appease the spirits that terrified the average island folk on a daily (or better nightly) basis.
 Some recent stories tend to cast the sorcerer in the role of a villain, but these are totally disconnected from the ancestral Maldive lore.